eclipse-edc/docs/developer/wip/for-contributors/contributor-handbook.md

 The Management API provides several endpoints to manipulate data transfers.

-Here's a diagram of the state machine applied to transfer processes on consumer side:
+Here is a diagram of the state machine applied to transfer processes on consumer side:

 ![Transfer Process Consumer State Machine](diagrams/transfer-process-consumer-states.png)